waltersector/directory/README.md

 # directory
 #### Add your discord name and your relevant skills for collaboration in order of what you're most skilled with or most willing to contribute.

+Please follow the format, and use this link to add yourself: https://github.com/RocksteadyTC/directory/edit/master/CONTRIBUTORS

 #### example: